 Kelly O'Donnell has been practicing canon law for the past thirty years.
-Currently, she holds the position of Judge for the Fresno Diocesan Tribunal.
+Up until February 2016, she held the position of Judge for the Fresno Diocesan Tribunal.
 She also participates as a Court Expert for ecclesiastical matters in civil courts.

 Her teaching experience began in 1983.
 She has been a lecturer at California State University, Bakersfield; The Diocesan Institute in San Diego; adjunct professor at Bakersfield College.